Office of the Insurance Commissioner in Washington State

 The Insurance Commissioner Helps People Who Buy Insurance in Washington State

+The OIC ensures that insurance purchasers in Washington State get the coverage they paid for.
+The OIC advocates for consumers in-house and has an extensive network of volunteers who advise on health coverage matters.
 The OIC will investigate your complaint against your insurance company.
-The OIC has the power to require your insurance company to explain what it has or has not done.
+The OIC can require your insurance company to explain what it has or has not done.
 It can look and see if your company has followed the rules.
 The OIC has the power to suspend or revoke insurance licenses or to levy fines.
-They however usually cannot get your money refunded.
+They, however, usually cannot get your money refunded.

 What are Insurance Companies Required to Do?